 It must be a post or a category page is protected by PPWP Access Levels.

 Step 2: Get an access token.

-After protecting a category with PPWP Access Levels, switch to the Manage Passwords and click on “Copy Access Token” button.
+After protecting a category, switch to the Manage Passwords and click on “Copy Access Token” button.

 Please note that the level of the password must be equal or higher than the level of a protected category.

 Step 3: Combine page URL and access token to create a quick access link.

 It’s important to know that a link can not include more than one question mark (?).
 So if you’re using plain permalink, please modify the access token accordingly: